Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Add in flour, salt, poultry seasoning, black pepper, oregano, thyme, and bay leaf.
 Gently stir, coating the sauteed vegetables.

-• Slowly add in chicken and vegetable broth.
+• Slowly add in the reduced sodium chicken broth.
 Let the broth simmer for 15 minutes over medium heat.

 • Remove bay leaf, stir in the bag of frozen vegetables, shredded rotisserie chicken, and heavy cream.